d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 ## Dropout in Practice

-Recall the multilayer perceptron (:numref:`chapter_mlp`) with a hidden layer and 5 hidden units.
+Recall the multilayer perceptron (:numref:`sec_mlp`) with a hidden layer and 5 hidden units.
 Its architecture is given by

 $$
 \begin{aligned}